vishwanathan-iyer/alexa-autostart-boot/README.md

 # alexa-autostart-boot
-Run Amazon Alexa automatically on boot on Raspberry Pi easily.
+Run Amazon Alexa automatically on boot on Raspberry Pi easily using screen.

 ## Install screen